Pragatees/AI_JOB_APP/README.md

 ---

-And I utilize the AI tools Like ChatGpt , Claude and GROK AI
+Note: During the development of this project, I utilized various AI tools such as ChatGPT, Claude, and Grok AI to accelerate my Devolopment process

 ## 📧 Contact